 Contributions to the Organization are recorded in the period received.
 Donated marketable securities and other noncash donations are recorded at their estimated fair value at the date of the donation.
 Contributions are recorded as increases in net assets without donor restrictions and net assets with donor restrictions, depending on the existence and/or nature of any donor restrictions.

 Cash and cash equivalents

-For purposes of these financial statements, cash and cash equivalents consist of cash held in bank checking accounts, money market accounts, accounts with the Mississippi United Methodist Foundation, and certificates of deposit.
+For purposes of these financial statements, cash and cash equivalents consist of cash held in bank checking accounts and accounts with the Mississippi United Methodist Foundation.

 NOTE 2 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (CONTINUED)

 Receivables